-Figure 11-3 Capture Configuration
+Figure 10-3 Capture Configuration

-- Go to Capture Schedule tab to configure the capture schedule by click-and-drag the mouse on the time bar.
+- 2. Go to Capture Schedule tab to configure the capture schedule by click-and-drag the mouse on the time bar.
 You can copy the record schedule to other days by clicking the green copy icon on the right of each time bar. - 3.
 Click Advanced to select stream type.

-Figure 11-4 Advanced Setting of Capture Schedule
+Figure 10-4 Advanced Setting of Capture Schedule

-- 5. Go to Capture Parameters tab to configure the capture parameters. - (1) Check the Enable Timing Snapshot checkbox to enable continuous snapshot. - (2) Select the picture format, resolution, quality and capture interval. - (3) Check the Enable Event-triggered Snapshot checkbox to enable event-triggered snapshot. - (4) Select the picture format, resolution, quality, capture interval, and capture number.
+- 4. Click Save to save the settings. - 5.
+Go to Capture Parameters tab to configure the capture parameters. - (1) Check the Enable Timing Snapshot checkbox to enable continuous snapshot. - (2) Select the picture format, resolution, quality and capture interval. - (3) Check the Enable Event-triggered Snapshot checkbox to enable event-triggered snapshot. - (4) Select the picture format, resolution, quality, capture interval, and capture number.

-Figure 11-5 Set Capture Parameters
+Figure 10-5 Set Capture Parameters